Before you perform Instant VM Recovery, check the following prerequisites:

 - You can perform Instant VM Recovery for a VM that has been successfully backed up at least once.

-- You must have at least 10 GB of free disk space on the vPower NFS datastore to store virtual disk updates for the restored VM.
+- You must have at least 10 GB of free disk space on the datastore where write cache folder is located.
+This disk space is required to store virtual disk updates for the restored VM.

-By default, Veeam Backup & Replication writes virtual disk updates to the NfsDatastore folder on a volume with the maximum amount of free space, for example, C:\ProgramData\Veeam\Backup\NfsDatastore.
-The vPower cache is not used when you choose to redirect virtual disk updates to a VMware vSphere datastore in the vCloud Instant VM Recovery wizard.
+By default, Veeam Backup & Replication writes virtual disk updates to the IRCache folder on a volume with the maximum amount of free space, for example, C:\ProgramData\Veeam\Backup\IRCache.
+The write cache is not used when you select to redirect virtual disk updates to a VMware vSphere datastore when configuring the job.

 - If you are recovering a VM to the production network, make sure that the original VM is powered off to avoid conflicts.